Nov 21, 2024

 2.4 Administration

 All personnel with supervisory responsibilities are considered administrators.
 Chain of command is reflected by the institution’s organizational charts.
 The President appoints a cabinet of senior administrators to assist him/her in the management of the College’s day-to-day operations, oversee the implementation of school policies, and provide counsel on any campus and/or community issues impacting on the College.
 The cabinet meets periodically each semester and consists of administrators who are responsible for the various operational units of the College and who act, in the President’s behalf, in supervising these units.
-The administrators are the Vice President for Financial Services/CFO, Vice President for Institutional Advancement; Executive Director of the Meridian Community College Foundation, Vice President for Student Engagement, Vice President for Workforce Solutions, and Vice President for Academic Affairs.
+The administrators are the Vice President for Financial Services/CFO, Vice President for Institutional Advancement; Executive Director of the Meridian Community College Foundation, Vice President for Student Affairs/Dean of Students, Vice President for Workforce Solutions, and Vice President for Academic Affairs.

 2.4.1 Absence of the President